 When curating a content strategy, the flow of information is directed to ensure the following effects.

-What are the Main Objectives of Content Marketing?
+What are the General Goals of Content Marketing?

 The world of content revolves around the word value.
-That is to say, whatever you communicate in your content must add something of value to your readers.
-Aside from that, creating an effective content plan is used to achieve the following results:
+That is to say, whatever you communicate in your content must add something of importance to the target audience.

 1. Share your Vision